TulipaEnergy/NearOptimalAlternatives.jl/docs/src/concepts.md

 When comparing two solutions to decide which is better, we therefore take the following approach.
 If either of the solutions is infeasible, we take the solution with the smallest constraint violation.
 If none are infeasible we pick the one with the largest distance, where the distance can be defined in two ways.
 Either, we calculate the sum of all distances to other subpopulations and to the original optimal solution, or we calculate the minimum of the distances to other subpopulations and the original optimal solution.
 To compute the distance to other subpopulations, we calculate the centroid (average) of all points in the subpopulation and compute the distance to that centroid.

 The algorithm terminates when the subpopulations have converged, or the maximum number of iterations has been met.
 By then, the subpopulations should be spread out over the feasible space and as far as possible from the initial optimal solution.

-[^brill]: E. D. Brill Jr, S.-Y. Chang, and L. D. Hopkins, “Modeling to generate alternatives: The hsj approach and an illustration using a problem in land use planning,” Management Science, vol. 28, no. 3, pp. 221–235, 1982.

-[^zechman]: E. M. Zechman and S. R. Ranjithan, “An evolutionary algorithm to generate alternatives (eaga) for engineering optimization problems,” Engineering Optimization, vol. 36, no. 5, pp. 539–553, 2004.